robsquires/dockman/README.md

 5. Update `behat-client.yml.tpl` + `behat-worker.yml.tpl` according to your behat config

-6. Add any custom runtime commands you need to boostrap your particular application to `dockman-bahat.sh`
+6. Add any custom runtime commands you need to boostrap your particular application to `dockman-behat.sh`

 7. Run `dockman n` to run your behat suite across `n` workers